-- After his car broke down in the middle of the street, Winston was up in arms because he knew he was going to be late for his brother’s wedding.
+- After his car broke down in the middle of the street, Winston was up in arms because now he was going to be late for his brother’s wedding.

-- I have a bone to pick with my sister; she is always leaving dirty dishes in the sink and she never cleans them!
+- I have a bone to pick with my roommates; they are always leaving dirty dishes in the sink and they hardly ever clean them!